 A seminar on ideas, culture, and society in Canada.
-Prerequisite(s): permission of the Department.
+Prerequisite(s): fourth-year standing in Honours History or permission of the Department.
 It is strongly recommended that HIST 3810 be taken prior to enrolment in 4000-level history seminars.
-Also offered at the graduate level, with different requirements, as HIST 5310 or HIST 5313, for which additional credit is precluded.
-Seminar three hours a week.

-HIST 4304 [1.0 credit] Canada: Politics & Society
+Canada: Politics & Society

 A seminar on politics and society in Canada.

-Prerequisite(s): permission of the Department.
+Prerequisite(s): fourth-year standing in Honours History or permission of the Department.
 It is strongly recommended that HIST 3810 be taken prior to enrolment in 4000-level history seminars.